andysinx/H2-SimNet/README.md

-**QFADH** (Quantum Federated Anomaly Detection for Hydrogen) is the experimental framework in which we apply:
+**HQ-FHLRE** (Hybrid-Quantum Federated Hydrogen Leak Recognition Engine) is the experimental framework in which we apply:
 1. **Local training** of anomaly detection models on each simulated scenario.
 2. **Federated learning**, where models trained locally share only parameters—not data—preserving privacy and enabling **decentralized intelligence**.